yubik-studio/yubik-studio.github.io/README.md

 -----

-### Senior Researcher and Developer for Audio/Media, N2K Entertainment (Encoded Music Online Delivery)
+### Senior Researcher and Developer for Audio/Media, N2K Entertainment, Advanced Creative Technology Group

 January 1997 to May 1999